CoboGlobal/cobo-waas2-java-sdk/docs/PaymentApi.md

 List merchant balances

-This operation retrieves the balance information for specified merchants.
-The balance information is grouped by token and acquiring type.
-If you do not specify the &#x60;merchant_ids&#x60; parameter, the balance information for all merchants will be returned.
+This operation retrieves the information of merchant balances.

 ### Example
 ```java